gonodono/web-widgets/README.md

   The [platform CTS helper class][cts-helper] that was consulted for the `postVisualStateCallback()` usage adds a `ViewTreeObserver.OnDrawListener` upon the visual callback, and then invalidates to cause an extra frame before drawing in order to ensure it's ready.
-Aside from the fact that the relevant platform test renders are extremely simplistic, that technique won't work here anyway because invalidation calls go up and down the hierarchy, and this setup will abort them at the `FrameLayout` because it has zero visible area.

-  The demo originally used only `VisualStateCallback` as a readiness indicator, but that callback apparently fires soon after anything can be drawn, whether the render is complete or not, so it takes some guessing as to an appropriate delay.
-It's still useful, though, as an indication that the visual structure is pretty well mapped out, so we can get a height measure after it.
+The relevant platform test renders are extremely simplistic, however, and they're pretty much guaranteed to be ready immediately.

-  Waiting for the full render is a different matter, and seemingly must involve some guesswork no matter how it's handled.
-Presently, the demo has three different options for the delay method, defined in the [`sealed interface DrawDelay`][draw-delay].
+  Waiting for a complex render is a different matter, and that seemingly must involve some guesswork no matter how it's handled.
+Presently, the demo has three different options for the delay method, defined in the [`sealed interface DelayStrategy`][delay-strategy].

   - `Time` uses a simple `delay()` with an exact number of milliseconds.
-  - `Frames` waits for the specified number of display frames to elapse, per `Choreographer`.
+  - `Frames` waits for the specified number of display frames to elapse on the main thread, per `Choreographer`.
-  - `Invalidations` monitors the `WebView`'s own `invalidate()` calls, and uses a `Flow` and `debounce()` to guess when it's done updating itself.
+  - `DrawIdling` monitors the `WebView`'s own `invalidate()` calls, and uses a `Flow` and `debounce()` to guess when it's done updating itself.

-  `Invalidations` seems to be the most reliable, at least in my simple tests, but it assumes a static page.
+  `DrawIdling` seems to be the most reliable, at least in my simple tests, but it assumes a static page.
 If you're loading something with animations or long-running scripts or the like, the `invalidate()` calls aren't going to be a reliable indicator. `Time`'s delay is probably the most intuitive option after that one, but there are likely cases where `Frames` makes more sense.

-- All of the Widgets currently use Wikipedia for their pages.
+- All the Widgets currently use Wikipedia for their pages.
 I am not affiliated with The Wikimedia Foundation nor any of its sites or organizations.
 It is simply a reliable, lightweight site with a random page functionality.
 The reproductions of small sections of various Wikipedia